TuralPiriyev/ZeroCodeDatabase2/DEPLOY_CPS.md

 - If you still see the demo fallback message (`configured: false` or message containing "CPS not configured"), then:
   - Confirm the process received the env vars (check `docker exec` / process env or the platform UI).
-  - Confirm you restarted/redeployed the service after setting env vars.
+  - Confirm you restarted/redeployed the service after setting env vars and shipping `cps_metadata.db` with the deploy artifact.
-  - Check server logs for any errors contacting the CPS admin API.
+  - Ensure `cps_metadata.db` actually contains at least one database with encrypted admin credentials (use the CPS admin UI locally to add one, then redeploy the updated file).

-- If `/api/cps/connection` returns an HTTP 500, check server logs — the frontend now handles errors quietly and will display a friendly message instead of printing server error bodies to the browser console.
+- If `/api/cps/connection` returns an HTTP 500/502, check server logs for `CPS connection provisioning error` — the log will include the adapter's detailed message (e.g., unsupported DB type, unable to decrypt admin URI, missing metadata file).

 ---